Richard Lee Tabler: Execution

 In late 2024, a death warrant was signed for Tabler, who was scheduled to be executed on February 13, 2025.
 A December 2024 report revealed he was one of four condemned inmates from Texas to have their execution dates set between February and April 2025.

 On the eve of his scheduled execution, Tabler released a statement through his wife, in which he expressed that he deeply regretted his crimes and was at peace with the impending execution.
 Tabler's 77-year-old mother, his older sister, and his wife (whom Tabler had married after they bonded through a prison letter program) all agreed that Tabler was no longer the person he was back then when he killed his victims.
 They stated that he looked out for the other prisoners and even raised a baby lizard in his cell.

 During the final weeks leading up to his execution, Tabler chose to not appeal against his execution and accepted his death sentence, although his lawyers barely convinced him to petition for clemency from Texas Governor Greg Abbott.
 His counsel emphasised in the petition that Tabler had reformed and he was genuinely remorseful of his actions, and his redemption could continue to spread positive influence if he was spared and placed under a life sentence instead, and he was no longer a danger to society, but a "positive friend, family member and fellow inmate".
 He had devoted himself to religion and spent his time guiding the inmates in a ministry, writing books and drawing landscapes.

-On February 13, 2025, 46-year-old Richard Lee Tabler was put to death by lethal injection in the Huntsville Unit at 6:38pm.
-Tabler and another condemned prisoner from Florida, convicted double killer James Dennis Ford, were executed an hour apart of each other on the same date in Texas and Florida respectively.
+On February 13, 2025, 46-year-old Richard Lee Tabler was executed by lethal injection in the Huntsville Unit at 6:38pm.
+Tabler and another condemned prisoner from Florida, convicted double killer James Dennis Ford, were executed an hour apart from each other on the same date in Texas and Florida respectively.
 Tabler, whose execution was conducted later than Ford's, was the fifth condemned person executed in the U.S. in 2025.

 In his final statement, Tabler expressed remorse for his crimes and thanked the prison officers for their support in his rehabilitation before execution, and also acknowledged the support of his family and counsel before his death.